 Martin Jacques is the author of the global best-seller When China Rules the World: the End of the Western World and the Birth of a New Global Order, which was first published in 2009.
-It has since sold over a quarter of a million copies and been translated into eleven languages.
+It has since sold over a quarter of a million copies and been translated into fourteen languages.
 The second edition of the book – greatly expanded, revised and updated – was published in 2012.

 His interest in East Asia began in 1993 with a holiday in China, Hong Kong, Singapore and Malaysia.
 After that, he found every reason or excuse he could find to spend time in the region, be it personal, for newspaper articles or television programmes.
 The most important of these was meeting his wife-to-be, Harinder Veriah, in Malaysia in 1993 who then came to live with him in England the following year.
 His research on the book started in earnest when he went to live in Hong Kong with his wife and nine-week old son Ravi in 1998.